RULES FOR PROCEEDING BEFORE THE FEE ARBITRATION COMMITTEE

 Arbitration shall be instituted by filing with the Rhode Island Bar Association a Petition for Arbitration ("petition") and an Agreement to Submit Controversy to Arbitration ("agreement") both in the form prescribed by the Rhode Island Bar Association.

-Filings with the Rhode Island Bar Association shall be made by submitting the signed and dated petition and agreement in triplicate to the Executive Director thereof at 115 Cedar Street, Providence Rhode Island 02903.
+Filings with the Rhode Island Bar Association shall be made by submitting the signed and dated petition and agreement in triplicate to the Executive Director thereof at 41 Sharpe Dr., Cranston Rhode Island 02920.

 Promptly following the receipt of the petition and agreement signed by the petitioner, and being satisfied that the controversy is a proper one for arbitration, the Executive Director shall submit the petition and agreement to the respondent by registered or certified mail, return receipt requested.
 Upon the failure or refusal of the respondent to sign and return the agreement to arbitration within 30 days of receipt, it shall be conclusively presumed that the respondent is unable or unwilling to agree to arbitration and the petitioner shall be so informed.

 In the case of any doubt as to the propriety of arbitration in any particular case, the Executive Director shall consult with the Chairperson of the Committee.